tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-more-petapoco-id-s-and.md

 	}
 }
 ```
-PetaPoco has the ability to map the results of JOINs to several objects, but it&#8217;s kind of tricky.
+PetaPoco has the ability to map the results of JOINs to several objects, but it's kind of tricky.
 The simplest method is to return the fields in the same order as the generic object list.
-What PetaPoco then does is attempt to process each column in the result from left to right, moving to the next object in line when it reaches a column that doesn&#8217;t exist in the first or has already been populated.
-So in this case, because both of the tables and POCOs have an &#8220;Id&#8221;, when the result set reaches the second id it makes the logical conclusion that it is time to start mapping the Address object.
+What PetaPoco then does is attempt to process each column in the result from left to right, moving to the next object in line when it reaches a column that doesn't exist in the first or has already been populated.
+So in this case, because both of the tables and POCOs have an “Id”, when the result set reaches the second id it makes the logical conclusion that it is time to start mapping the Address object.
 PetaPoco uses type detection in the Person object to locate a property to assign the Address instance to.

 There is also more extensive capabilities available to use lambdas to manage the multi-POCO mapping on our own, and if we wanted to we could easily define a single POCO object that had all the necessary fields for both tables.
-Logic for [One-to-many joins][5] is more complex and I haven&#8217;t had time to dig fully into the intricacies yet.
+Logic for [One-to-many joins][5] is more complex and I haven't had time to dig fully into the intricacies yet.

 The last trick was the ResultColumn attribute I used above.
 By default PetaPoco assumes that all of the properties in our POCO are going to be inserted into the database.
 ResultColumn properties are ignored for inserts and updates, but can still be selected into.
-In this case I&#8217;m using it to have PetaPoco ignore the column, but the real purpose would be to allow me to return an additional calculated column, aggregate, or other value that wouldn&#8217;t have meaning in an INSERT or UPDATE.
+In this case I'm using it to have PetaPoco ignore the column, but the real purpose would be to allow me to return an additional calculated column, aggregate, or other value that wouldn't have meaning in an INSERT or UPDATE.

-_Note: There is an Ignore attribute that would have worked just as well and been a better fit, but then I wouldn&#8217;t have had a chance to talk about the ResultColumn 🙂_
+_Note: There is an Ignore attribute that would have worked just as well and been a better fit, but then I wouldn't have had a chance to talk about the ResultColumn 🙂_

 ## Conclusion

 So there we go.
 We can add auto-incrementing IDs very easily, PetaPoco is smart enough to map partial objects, and there is some really neat stuff available for multi-POCO joins.
-I&#8217;ve continued to update the [github repository][6], so feel free to grab a copy of the code and play around with yourself.
+I've continued to update the [github repository][6], so feel free to grab a copy of the code and play around with yourself.

  [1]: /index.php/DesktopDev/MSTech/simple-data-and-vb-net "Simple.Data and VB.Net the beginning"
  [2]: /index.php/DesktopDev/MSTech/CSharp/playing-with-petapoco "Playing with PetaPoco"